junxit/us-congress-bills-110/bill.md

 ## § 10.
 Clarification of tax-free status of Trust Funds

 In the U.S.–RMI Compact, the U.S.–FSM Compact, and their respective trust fund subsidiary agreements, for the purposes of taxation by the United States or its subsidiary jurisdictions, the term State means “State, territory, or the District of Columbia”.

+## § 11.
+Transfer of naval vessels to certain foreign recipients

+- **(a)** *Transfers by grant* The President is authorized to transfer vessels to foreign countries on a grant basis under section 516 of the Foreign Assistance Act of 1961 (22 U.S.C.
+2321j), as follows:
+  - **(1)** *Turkey* To the Government of Turkey—
+    - **(A)** the OLIVER HAZARD PERRY class guided missile frigates GEORGE PHILIP (FFG–12) and SIDES (FFG–14); and
+    - **(B)** the OSPREY class minehunter coastal ship BLACKHAWK (MHC–58).
+  - **(2)** *Lithuania* To the Government of Lithuania, the OSPREY class minehunter coastal ships CORMORANT (MHC–57) and KINGFISHER (MHC–56).
+- **(b)** *Transfers by sale* The President is authorized to transfer vessels to foreign recipients on a sale basis under section 21 of the Arms Export Control Act (22 U.S.C.
+2761), as follows:
+  - **(1)** *Taiwan* To the Taipei Economic and Cultural Representative Office in the United States (which is the Taiwan instrumentality designated pursuant to section 10(a) of the Taiwan Relations Act (22 U.S.C.
+3309(a))), the OSPREY class minehunter coastal ships ORIOLE (MHC–55) and FALCON (MHC–59).
+  - **(2)** *Turkey* To the Government of Turkey, the OSPREY class minehunter coastal ship SHRIKE (MHC–62).
+- **(c)** *Grants not counted in annual total of transferred excess defense articles* The value of a vessel transferred to a recipient on a grant basis pursuant to authority provided by subsection (a) shall not be counted against the aggregate value of excess defense articles transferred in any fiscal year under section 516(g) of the Foreign Assistance Act of 1961.
+- **(d)** *Costs of transfers* Any expense incurred by the United States in connection with a transfer authorized by this section shall be charged to the recipient.
+- **(e)** *Repair and refurbishment in United States shipyards* To the maximum extent practicable, the President shall require, as a condition of the transfer of a vessel under this section, that the recipient to which the vessel is transferred have such repair or refurbishment of the vessel as is needed before the vessel joins the naval forces of the recipient performed at a shipyard located in the United States, including a United States Navy shipyard.
+- **(f)** *Expiration of authority* The authority to transfer a vessel under this section shall expire at the end of the 2-year period beginning on the date of the enactment of this Act.